jinghuazhao/R/README.md

 ## A summary[^1]

-This repository contains packages **CGR** which is not available from CRAN and **kinship** which has additional update.
 Links to packages I have maintained are as shown in the following table, with individual files listed by GitHub.

 **Packages** | [CRAN](http://cran.r-project.org) | [GitHub](https://github.com/cran) | [R package documentation](https://rdrr.io/)
 --------|---------------------------------------------|------------------------------|---------------------------------------------